Former Thomas Cook boss defends record after firm's collapse

 Asked about his salary, which totaled 1.02 million pounds ($1.29 million) in 2018 including pension and benefits, Fankhauser said he did not set his own pay or decide any bonus.

-“I’m not going to try and defend my base pay, because in relation to a normal worker’s base salary, this is an enormous amount...
+“I’m not going to try and defend my base pay, because in relation to a normal worker’s base salary, this is an enormous amount ...
 I fully understand the sentiment in the public,” he told the committee.

 “However, what I can say to that is that I worked tirelessly for the success of this company and I’m deeply sorry that I was not able to secure the deal.”